willgosnold/willgosnold/README.md

 #### If you want to contact me, you can reach out on Twitter @willgosnold

-#### Would love to contribute to some open source projects, so please, get in touch if you would like some contributions to your project!
+#### I would love to contribute to some open source projects, so please, get in touch if you would like some contributions to your project!

 <!---
 willgosnold/willgosnold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.